 El Maestrazgo, where silence speaks, the rebirth of a country.
 This is how the different slogans show us a territory carved by history and where the depopulation of the rural environment has created a fissure from which, thanks to the impulse of its people, they are trying to get out by revaluing the local products, of first quality, and laying the foundations of its development around its landscape and cultural reality.

 The inventory of paleontological sites, with official recognition amounts to 70, in addition to 48 Points of Geological Interest, which serve as a basis for being one of the founders of the EUROPEAN GEOPARK NETWORK and the GLOBAL GEOPARK NETWORK, a transnational cooperation project on Geotourism and Geoconservation.
 Many elements generically enjoy the status of Assets of Cultural Interest, such as castles, armory stones or peirons.
 Nor should we forget a rich popular architecture, which reaches its best examples in the numerous farmhouses that make up the dispersed habitat, without missing the industrial facilities of the past.

-The ethnological heritage includes a wide range of traditional trades, unique agricultural and livestock activities, such as transhumance, a rich festive calendarThe festivities related to fire and pilgrimages stand out, without missing the Easter celebrations and the presence of the bull, essential in many of the festivities.
+The ethnological heritage includes a wide range of traditional trades, unique agricultural and livestock farming activitiesas transhumance, a rich festive calendarThe festivities related to fire and pilgrimages stand out, without missing the Easter celebrations and the presence of the bull, which is essential in most of the festivities.